liuzhuang1024/model_desc/temp.md

 + On the noise: We use the synthesizer paper<sup>[6, 7, 8]</sup> and cycleISP<sup>[9]</sup> to think about the overall image imaging process, and find that it contains more than just atmospheric turbulence.
 Without considering other noises, such as Gaussian noise, Gaussian blur and other noises, it is difficult to obtain good results by directly synthesizing data for training.
 In the end we added other noises, such as Gaussian noise, Gaussian blur, lighting and etc., into the synthesis process, and we got a better result compared to just atmospheric turbulence noise.
 + Sliding window strategy<sup>[10]</sup>: We refer to and improve the windowing strategy, combine the information of 100 frames and conduct inference, and finally integrate it, which not only uses the spatial information but also all frame information. have been used.
 We have higher results in both recognition accuracy and PSNR.

-## Download ours data
-- We are preparing to upload the link, please contact us in time if necessary.

 ## Reference,
 [1] [A Large Chinese Text Dataset in the Wild](https://ctwdataset.github.io/)